 Every year, 200 children are born with Epidermolysis Bullosa (EB) in the United States.
 That’s in addition to the approximately 25,000 people already living with EB.
 While that sounds like a large number of people with the disease, it’s considered rare.
 Regardless of the numbers, it’s the immense burden of EB that drives the need for a high level of patient support, and why we call EB “the worst disease you’ve never heard of”.
 People with EB live with constant excruciating physical pain, which is a huge factor for the emotional distress this disease causes.
 Coping with EB also inflicts tremendous financial challenges to the individuals and families affected.

-“Because the cost of doing nothing is too great” is an axiom that defines our mission and directs all of debra of America’s actions as an organization.
-We are dedicated to improving the quality of life for all people living with EB.
+“Because the cost of doing nothing is too great” is an axiom that defines our mission and directs all of debra of America’s actions as an organization. debra of America's mission is to improve the quality of life for all people living with EB.

 To achieve this, we do two things in parallel: we provide free programs and services to the EB Community in the United States and fund the most innovative research directed at symptom relief and a systemic cure.